0atman/noboilerplate/scripts/38-autism.md

 > On average, the autistic people I've met have seeemed more androgynous than the neurotypical peope I've met.

 Reason: gender's another societal construct that we don't pick up on well.

 ---

+> no ethical consumption under capitalism

+- adapt this to autism

+---